mikazz/CSHARP-Interview-Questions/README.md

     }

 # 5. What is the output of the program below?
 Explain your answer.
+(Delegate)

     using System;